alvintaas/demo-repo/README.md

 24.01.06 - More practising with git controls.
 Extra push for coloring 24.01.07 - More practice
-24.01.08 - Started on Front End Development Libraries on freeCodeCamp
+24.01.08 - Started on Front End Development Libraries on freeCodeCamp 24.01.10 - Learning Bootstrap and jQuery on freeCodeCamp